Sone Sites: Zengamezuka Kofun

 The Zengamezuka Kofun (銭瓶塚古墳) is also a zenpō-kōen-fun keyhole-shaped tumulus thought to have been built in the middle of the Kofun period.
 Its dimensions are approximately 50 meters in length, with the circular rear part measuring approximately 37 meters in diameter, 5 meters in height, and 16 meters in length in the front part.
 The circular rear part is built in three tiers, and part of the tumulus was destroyed during the construction of a road.
 It is thought that there was a moat approximately 6 meters wide around the tumulus, and morning glory-shaped haniwa, cylindrical haniwa, and figurative haniwa have been unearthed during excavations in the moat.
 It has not been excavated.
 It is located in the center of the Sone Hills.

 Kitsunezuka Kofun

-The Zengamezuka Kofun (狐塚古墳) is an enpun (円墳)-style circular tomb is thought to have been built in the middle of the Kofun period.
+The Kitsunezuka Kofun (狐塚古墳) is an enpun (円墳)-style circular tomb is thought to have been built in the middle of the Kofun period.
 It is built in three tiers, is 33 meters in diameter and 4 meters high, and has a surrounding moat 6 to 10 meters wide.
 Inside is a horizontal stone burial chamber 2.6 meters long and 1.65 meters wide, divided into four sections, with a paved floor, but it is considerably damaged.
 Grave goods excavated include five knives, one iron axe, and two iron arrowheads.
 It is located at the eastern end of the Sone Hills.

 The site is approximately 3.3 kilometers south of Hatae Station on the JR Kyushu Chikuhi Line.